luke-h1/fe-talk-2024/slides.md

 <img src='/backend.gif' />

 <!--
 Or maybe it's a problem that's more subtle.
 Your backend developer goes on holiday for 3 weeks and all the frontend UI updates you've done are ready to go to production but the backend work isn't done.
-So instead of releasing it, you have to wait until they're back. block prod release pipeline
+So instead of releasing it, you have to wait until they're back. block prod release pipeline.
 -->

 ---